Kristinh21/design-history/app/posts/design-resources/2020-10-16-journey-of-an-epic.md

 * map/update the service flow

 After the design kickoff session, design and content will work together to:
-* mock up high fidelity users flows
+* mock up high fidelity user flows
 * mock up high fidelity screens
 * document the process on the design history site

 ### Design review
 After design has created/explored solutions they will set up a design review session to:
 * review design work with PO, BA & Tech
-* agree solution is aligned and within effort
+* agree on a solution that is aligned and within effort
 * BA will create shell stories
 * PO to sign off design work ready for prototyping